 Welcome to the Frank Lloyd Wright Virtual Classroom

 The Frank Lloyd Wright Virtual Classroom is a resource center developed by the Frank Lloyd Wright Foundation’s education department as a free online learning tool for K-12 students and virtual engagement for families.

-The Virtual Classroom combines fun, real-world lessons with Wright’s famed principles of organic architecture and solutions-based design, each STEAM-focused lesson will offer students its own variation of hands-on activities that encourage them to think critically and creatively.
+The Virtual Classroom combines fun, real-world lessons with Wright’s famed principles of organic architecture and solutions-based design.
+Each STEAM-focused activity will offer students hands-on projects that encourage creative and critical thinking.